Chaurasi Khamba Mosque: Architecture

-The main entrance is projecting outwards forming an entrance lobby.
+The main entrance projects outwards, forming an entrance lobby.
 The entrance follows the skyline of the eastern façade which does not make it a pishtaq entrance.
-The upper part of the entrance lobby in addition to the roof were added later to the mosque and were designed forming two shallow four-centred arches (some historians date them to the late 16th or 17th century), which is considered one of the Mughal Empire architectural characteristics.
+The upper part of the entrance lobby and the roof were added later to the mosque.
+They were designed forming two shallow centered arches (some historians date them to the late 16th or 17th century), which is considered an architectural characteristic of the Mughal Empire.